dappnetbby/dappnet/README.md

 - **browser extension**, compatible with Chrome/Firefox.
 Proxies .eth requests in-browser to a local SOCKS5 proxy server.
 - **local-socks5-proxy**: proxies requests to the local IPFS/ENS gateway.
 - **local-gateway**: looks up .eth domains, streams their content from multiple IPFS nodes.
 It dynamically generates HTTPS certificates in the background, for any .eth domain - since wildcard certificates are not available for non-standard TLD's like .eth.
 HTTPS is needed, otherwise dapps can't use libraries that use web sockets over TLS (wss://) due to mixed content policies of the browser.
+Has multiple layers of caching for DNSLink, ENS, and IPNS naming schemes.
 - **desktop-app**: Electron app that bundles the proxy+gateway into one application, that can be started/stopped.
 Comes with a slick UI for accessing different dapps.
 Electron's really useful here because all the software is written in Node/JS.
 - **.eth certificate authority**: a local certificate the user must install as the .eth root of trust.